livepeer/verification-classifier/README.md

 ### 6. Metrics scaling
 The final step is to scale metrics according to video resolution.
 After that, we have features which could be used with models.
 ### 7. Classification
+The process of determining whether the video is tampered is viewed as a binary classification task.
+The Positive class or 1 is assigned to tampered videos, while Negative (0) designates untampered renditions, which accurately represent the source video.
 Once features are extracted for select source-rendition video pair, they are fed to following models:
 - One Class Support Vector Machine
 This is an anomaly detection model, it was fit to untampered renditions to learn the 'normal' distribution of features and detect outliers.
 It is characterized by lower number of False Positives, but is somewhat less sensitive to tampered videos.
 Being unsupervised model, it is expected to generalize well on novel data.